department-of-veterans-affairs/va.gov-team/products/identity/Products/Identity Dashboard/Identity_Dashboard/Managing Teams and Users.md

       * `email`: The email address associated with the admin's Login.gov account.
       * `first_name`: The first name for the admin.
       * `last_name`: The last name for the admin.
-* Prior to executing the request, the OCTO-Identity team will verify the requestor is an admin for the specified team; requests from non-admins will be denied.
+* Prior to executing the request, the OCTO-Identity team will verify the requestor is an admin for the specified team.
+Requests from non-admins will be denied.
 * The OCTO-Identity team will then update the specified team using the details provided.

 ### Removing a Team

 **Please note that any request to remove a team must be sent from a user who is an admin for that team.**

-**Removing a team is a dangerous operation as it will result in the deletion of any client configs associated with that team.**
+**Removing a team is a dangerous operation as it will result in the deletion of any client configurations associated with that team.**

 Follow these steps to remove a team: